TravisPritchardODEQ/TMDL_database/README.md

-# TMDL_database
+# wq_sqlite

+wq_sqlite is an R package to import water quality data and stations information into a SQLite database.

-To use the import functions, you need ODBC connections to AWQMS and to Stations.
+To use the the wq_sqlite import functions, you need ODBC connections to DEQ's AWQMS and Stations databases.

-The database functions uses the following R packages:
+The database functions use the following R packages:

 - DBI
 - glue
 - RSQLite
 - odbc

-## Creating new TMDL WQ database
+## Creating a new water quality database

 ### Download and install SQLite3